 - Begin by preheating the oven to 350 degrees Fahrenheit.
 Line four 7 inch or 8 inch pans with parchment rounds, and spray with non-stick spray.

-- Add the sugar and butter into the bowl of a stand mixer, and whisk on high for 1 minute.
-The mixture should become light in color.
+Add the sugar and avocado into the bowl of a stand mixer, and whisk on high for 1 minute.
+The mixture should become lighter in color.

 - Add in the eggs, one at a time.
 Then add baking soda, baking powder, and salt.
 Mix on high for another minute.